 October 14, 1946: Al Oliver is born.
-A seven-time All-Star, the center fielder (later first baseman) was a member of the Pittsburgh Pirates’ 1971 World Champions.
-In 1970, he hit the last home run at Forbes Field and drove in the first run at Three Rivers Stadium.
+A 7-time All-Star, the center fielder (later first baseman) was a member of the Pittsburgh Pirates' 1971 World Champions.
+In 1970, he hit the last home run at Forbes Field and drove in the 1st run at Three Rivers Stadium.
 In 1978, he was traded to the Texas Rangers, and switched from Number 16 to Number 0 – not a zero, but an O for Oliver.

 His 2,743 career hits make him 4th among players currently eligible for the Hall of Fame but not in, trailing Rafael Palmeiro (who is not banned but will never get in due to steroids), Harold Baines and Vada Pinson.
 His son Aaron Oliver played for Texas A&M's football team in their 1998 Big 12 Conference Championship season.

-October 14, 1953: The Brooklyn Dodgers force Charley Dressen's resignation as manager when he refuses to sign anything less than a two-year contract.
+October 14, 1953: The Brooklyn Dodgers force Charley Dressen's resignation as manager when he refuses to sign anything less than a 2-year contract.
 The club reportedly offered him a $7‚500 raise‚ but, on the insistence of his wife, he tried for a 2-year contract, and lost.